stsaz/ffpack/README.md

 ## Build dependency libraries

-There are scripts to automatically download and build the required dependency libraries (libz-ff, liblzma-ff from these official packages: zlib, xz).
+There are scripts to automatically download and build the required dependency libraries (based on these official packages: xz, zlib, zstd).

 	git clone https://github.com/stsaz/ffpack
 	cd ffpack/test